malmardi/Simulation-of-Fixed-Channel-Assignment-in-Cellular-Networks/README.md

 # Simulation-of-Fixed-Channel-Assignment-in-Cellular-Networks

-Course project: simulation of the fixed channel assignment using C++ **Description:**
+**Description:**
 This project was implemented in the wireless communications course in Fall/2011 at the American University of Sharjah (AUS).